fabian-lauer/dbus-shelly-3em-smartmeter/README.md

   - 3-Phase installation (normal for Germany)
   - Connected to Wifi netowrk "A"
   - IP 192.168.2.108/24
-- Victron Energy Cerbro GX with Venus OS - Firmware v2.84
+- Victron Energy Cerbo GX with Venus OS - Firmware v2.84
   - No other devices from Victron connected (still waiting for shipment of Multiplus-2)
   - Connected to Wifi netowrk "A"
   - IP 192.168.2.110/24